-- Two areas are selected and for each "storm", one of the areas is selected at random to be seeded and the other is left as a control.

-The cool of the areas are selected at read to the read of the areas are selected at read of the areas are - The seeded areas are compared to the unseeded areas. - This is the most efficient means of conducting a randomized experiment.
+- Two areas are selected and for each "storm", one of the areas is selected at random to be seeded and the other is left as a control. - The seeded areas are compared to the unseeded areas. - This is the most efficient means of conducting a randomized experiment.